material-motion/material-motion/specifications/runtime/runtime_tracing.md

 **didAddPlan:named event**: The Tracer type can optionally implement a `didAddPlan:named:` function.

-Invoked by the scheduler when `addPlan:named:` is about to return from its execution.
+Invoked by the runtime when `addPlan:named:` is about to return from its execution.

 Example pseudo-code: